Petroperú: New Talara refinery

-Law for the execution of the New Talara Refinery Project - Law 30130

-On December 17, 2013, then-President Ollanta Humala promulgated Law 30130, which declared the modernization of the Talara Refinery to be of public necessity and national interest to ensure the preservation of air quality and public health.
-The law also indicates that measures be adopted to strengthen the Corporate Governance of Petroperú.
+On 17 December 2013, then-President Ollanta Humala promulgated Law 30130, which declared the modernization of the Talara Refinery to be of public necessity and national interest to ensure the preservation of air quality and public health.
+The law also indicates that measures be adopted to strengthen the corporate governance of Petroperú.

 Lot 64

 The objective of the Project is to extract the crude oil reserves discovered in the Situche Central field, in Lot 64, located in the Loreto region.

 The Project design foresees a modular execution scheme that facilitates the putting into production of the discovery wells (early production) and that allows the development of the deposit, in accordance with the confirmation of its productive potential: